arqex/npm-shared/README.md

 That should install `project1` dependencies in `/npmProjects/node_modules`.

-Keep in mind that if the module is already installed in the shared modules folder...
+Keeping in mind that if the module is already installed in the shared modules folder...

 * If the version is compatible with the one that the project is trying to install, it won't be installed but reused.
 * If the version is not compatible, the module will be installed in the project's `node_modules` folder, avoiding the conflict with any project that already may be using the module in the shared folder.